PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

-# More about Assignment, Numbers and Strings
+# More About Assignment, Numbers and Strings

 [sof]
 In lesson 2, we introduced the basics of working with numbers, expressions and variables: how to express numbers as literals, assign them to variables, and create numeric expressions using various operators.
 And in lesson 3 we got introduced to strings.
 In this lesson, we'll go into more detail on each of those topics.